LOGiCS-Project/swri-simple-uam-pipeline/docs/setup/graph.md

 - [General Setup](general.md) has been completed.
 - If not using the default corpus have the `.graphml` corpus ready at `<corpus-loc>`.
-- If using the default corpus have SSH keys or credentials for `git.isis.vanderbilt.edu` set up.
+- If using the default corpus have an auth token, SSH keys, or credentials for `git.isis.vanderbilt.edu` set up.

 ### Install Dependencies